 The team behind the development also announced the plans to change the build system.
 OpenHMD added support for Meson and will remove support for Autotools in the next (0.4) release.
 The team has also planned to remove some features to make the API useful for everyone.

 I also believe that this project has great potential.
-The main highlight of this OpenHMD project is it’s an open-source implementation and focusing on a wide range of devices.
-I wish the team do well and create a platform that will make them the goto choice for VR project.
+The main highlight of this OpenHMD project is its open-source implementation and focus on a wide range of devices.
+I wish the team does well and creates a platform that will make them the go-to choice for the VR project.

 So, have you ever used VR for gaming and other purposes?
-If yes, have you come across any open-source software resource?
+If yes, have you come across any open-source software resources?
 Do let us know in the comments below.